 Mr. Miller's last UAE position was as Director of Education at Fortes Education (owners of Sunmarke and Regent International Schools in Dubai), having previously worked for GEMS Education at their highly regarded GEMS Wellington International School and GEMS Wellington Academy Al Khail.

-Yasmina continues to grow with just under 1,200 students in the Primary School and a further 800 in Secondary.
+Yasmina continues to grow with some 2,400 students spread across the school.
 No one demographic group dominates with students representing over 80 nationalities (one of the most diverse populations for a school in the UAE).
-The two most sizable populations have swapped ranking with some 41% (compared with 30% at the previous inspection) from the UAE and 13% British (previously 23%).
-The next largest nationality groups are from Egypt and Jordan (each with a mere 5%).
+The two most sizable populations have swapped ranking with some 48% UAE nationals, followed by British and Egyptian passport holders.

-Such is the demand for entry to Yasmina that in early 2022, Aldar Academies announced that despite the many positive features of the current facilities, the school relocated (in two stages) starting in August 2022 to a brand new campus located 3 minutes away from the current site.
+Such is the demand for entry to Yasmina that in early 2022, Aldar Academies announced that, despite the many positive features of the current facilities, the school would relocate (in two stages) starting in August 2022 to a brand new campus located 3 minutes away from the current site.
 Find out more details here.

 Class sizes average 25 children, with two teaching assistants in each FS1 class, one teaching assistant from FS2 to Year 2, and five teaching assistants shared each across years 3 and 4, and 5 and 6.
 In Secondary school, class numbers reduce significantly as students choose their GCSE and A Level options, with many not having more than 15 students.